 The Power Of The Daleks

-During the ensuing weeks, Troughton found the process of creating the Second Doctor contradictory and frustrating.
-A number of wildly varying ideas were bandied about, from blacking Troughton up like something out of the Arabian Nights to giving him the silhouette of the Victorian politician Gladstone.
-Finally, Troughton was presented to Sydney Newman -- the BBC's Head of Drama and a key figure in the original development of Doctor Who -- dressed as a Victorian-era windjammer captain.
-Newman dismissed the concept, however, arguing instead that Troughton should play the Doctor as a “cosmic hobo”.
+For the Second Doctor's appearance, a number of wildly varying ideas were bandied about -- from blacking Troughton up like a character out of the Arabian Nights to giving him the silhouette of the Victorian politician Gladstone.
+Finally, Troughton was dressed as a Victorian-era windjammer captain and presented to Sydney Newman, the BBC's Head of Drama and a key figure in the original development of Doctor Who.
+Newman dismissed this approach, arguing that Troughton should instead play the Doctor as a “cosmic hobo”.

-Nation was amenable to another writer being brought in, however, and it was agreed that David Whitaker was a suitable candidate.
-Whitaker had been Doctor Who's story editor during its first production block, and had worked with Nation on a variety of Dalek spin-offs.
-His most recent contribution to televised Doctor Who was The Crusade, although another proposal, “The New Armada”, had been rejected by Davis earlier in the year.
-Davis was eager to work with Whitaker, however, and so on July 22nd, Whitaker was commissioned to write “The Destiny Of Dr Who”.
+Unfortunately, Dalek creator Terry Nation was unavailable to return to Doctor Who, due to his commitments as script supervisor on the action-adventure series The Baron.
+However, he indicated that he was amenable to another writer being brought in, and it was agreed that David Whitaker was a suitable candidate.
+Whitaker had been Doctor Who's original story editor, in which capacity he had overseen the first two Dalek serials; he had since worked with Nation on a variety of Dalek spin-offs.
+His most recent contribution to televised Doctor Who was The Crusade, written at the end of 1964, although another proposal, entitled “The New Armada”, had been rejected by Davis in January.
+On July 22nd, Whitaker was commissioned to write “The Destiny Of Dr Who”.
 In preparing his storylines, Whitaker consulted with Nation as to how the Daleks might best be utilised.